Jarlotee/jarlotee.github.io/_posts/2016-01-09-the-journey-to-build-once.md

 Let me unpack that a little...

-In the .NET world it is common to see our solutions with multiple configurations for our various environments. (dev, qa, prod etc.)
+In the .NET world it is common to see solutions with multiple configurations for various environments. (e.g. dev, qa, prod etc.)

 So when we moved to the world of continuous integrations it was logical to set up our build process like this: